Fastlikelava/william-carter-portfolio/design-stories/ssn-card-request-tool.md

 - help pages created at different times with uneven updates, leaving users unsure which instructions to trust
 - outdated FAQs with contradicting rules
 - field-office exceptions that never surfaced online
-- “sanitized” internal policy manuals (POMS) not designed for public use, but shared on the public site in ways that often confused users
+- “sanitized” internal policy manuals not designed for public use, but shared on the public site in ways that often confused users

   This “before” experience (see Figure 1) tried to answer everyone’s question of **“What documents do I need?”**—but failed to answer what **I**, the individual user, needed based on **my** situation.
 With generic, conflicting instructions and no clear call to action, users were left uncertain and overwhelmed, a major driver of application errors and repeat office visits.